EvmosGov/proposals/ECP/ECP-3.md

-# ECP-3: Empowering the Community and Building a Sustainable Treasury
+# ECP-3: Empowering the Community with Strategic Growth Initiatives

 ## ⚠ Work in Progress - Live & Changing Document